HebaAlkhorasani/A-Real-Time-Face-Detection-Using-OpenCV/README.md

 # A-Real-Time-Face-Detection-Using-OpenCV
 A real time face detection code using OpenCV library in Python.
 The real time face detection was tested using the same code but with a picture as an input.
-Also, the classifiers used to detect the face (haarcascade_frontalface_default.xml) was obtained from https://github.com/opencv/opencv/tree/master/data.
+Also, the classifier used to detect the face (haarcascade_frontalface_default.xml) was obtained from https://github.com/opencv/opencv/tree/master/data.

 ## The Real Time Face Detection
   1. Download a Python IDE (Anaconda-Spyder was used).